-UPDATE: GOP chair Lyons picks Urena for veterans coalition
+UPDATE: GOP Chair Lyons picks Urena for Veterans Coalition

-ANDOVER — Francisco Urena, who held a veterans' affairs job in Lawrence and statewide, has a new job leading the MassGOP Veterans Coalition for the state's Republican Party.
+ANDOVER — Francisco Urena, who held veterans' affairs jobs in Lawrence and statewide, has a new job leading the MassGOP Veterans Coalition for the state's Republican Party.

 Former four-term state representative and current Republican Party Chairman Jim Lyons of Andover selected Urena for the job.